 - Oboz Bridger 10″ Winter Hiking Boots

-While all winter boots are compatible with traction devices like microspikes and snowshoes, it important to make sure that they don’t create undue pressure when attached to your boots that can lead to discomfort and blistering.
+While all winter boots are compatible with traction devices like microspikes and snowshoes, it is important to make sure that they don’t create undue pressure when attached to your boots that can lead to discomfort and blistering.
 Crampons are a little trickier since you need the right type of crampon to work with the insulated winter hiking boots described above.
 This is explained further below.